 “Global corporates are increasingly taking a long-term perspective on their talent pipelines,” she says.
 “And given that they are global businesses, they want staff in leadership roles that have an international outlook and experience.
 If you want to get ahead in your career it should be something that you are considering.”

 Getting ahead is certainly the pragmatic reason for looking to move your career overseas, but such a move can also deliver further benefit an individual.

-“When you move around the world you get to understand different people’s perspectives and that develops your ability to empathise,” notes Kendell.
+“When you move around the world you get to understand different people’s perspectives and that develops your ability to empathise,” notes Kendall.
 “Our ability to empathise gives us the tools to develop insights and create new ways of working that are much more customer orientated.”

 This, in turn, delivers further benefit for the company.
-“Encouraging your staff to get international experience is like creating a human innovation lab,” adds Kendell.
+“Encouraging your staff to get international experience is like creating a human innovation lab,” adds Kendall.
 “This is because when people start working overseas in a different environment they bring a fresh perspective and ask questions that nobody else is asking, inciting change.”